Steffen Heitmann

-Steffen Heitmann (born September 8, 1944, in Dresden) is a German Protestant theologian, church jurist and former politician.
-From 1990 to 2000 he was Minister of Justice of Saxony, and was a member of the Saxon Landtag from 1994 to 2009.
+Steffen Heitmann (8 September 1944 – 14 April 2024) was a German politician, church jurist and Protestant theologian.
+From 1990 to 2000 he served as Minister of Justice of Saxony, and was a member of the Saxon Landtag from 1994 to 2009.
 From 1991 until his retirement in 2015 he was a member of the Christian Democratic Union of Germany (CDU).

 Life

 Childhood and youth

-Steffen Heitmann's father died in 1945 in a Soviet prisoner of war camp and his mother died 1957.
-Heitmann grew up with his grandparents.
+Steffen Heitmann's father died in 1945 in a Soviet prisoner of war camp and his mother died in 1957.
+He grew up with his grandparents.

 Studies and Profession

 Heitmann took his Abitur examination in Dresden in 1963, refused military service and began training at the German Evangelical Church administration.
 Heitmann studied theology and phylogeny at the University of Leipzig from 1964 to 1969, took state examinations in theology and in 1972 took the second theological examination.
-In 1971/73 he was a parish priest and pastor in the Dresden Evangelical Community.
+Between 1971 and 1973 he was a parish priest and pastor in the Dresden Evangelical Community.
 This was followed by a church legal training, which he completed in 1980 with the first and 1981 with the second juridical examination.
 In 1982 Heitmann became administrative director of the church district of Dresden.